 Failing is a decision to stop trying.
 “I didn’t fail, I found 10.000 ways it won’t work” T. Edisson.
 It is all about mindset.
 The best way to look at it is to zoom out, increase the time frame.

-You can either use a failure to keep learning (then it is not a failure anymore) or as an excuse to stop trying.
+You can either use a failure to keep learning (then it is not a failure anymore) or as an excuse to stop trying and quit.
 In the end, it is only becoming a failure when you decide to stop there and give up.

 Stop bulls#!ting yourself